 Where on-street parking is allowed on the street block and where the parking is regulated by signage or metered by parking pay stations a minimum number of parking spaces must be accessible and comply with the dimensional requirements for accessible parking spaces.
-Where this parking is not marked by pavement markings, each 6.7 metres7 of the street block should be counted as one parking space except the first and last space in any row, which may have a minimum length of 5.5 metres8 for determining the minimum number of accessible parking spaces required.
+Where this parking is not marked by pavement markings, each 6.7 metres of the street block should be counted as one parking space except the first and last space in any row, which may have a minimum length of 5.5 metres for determining the minimum number of accessible parking spaces required.

 Many of Canadian and U.S. cities have policies to facilitate a minimum of one accessible parking space for every 25 parking spaces on the block perimeter up to 100 spaces.
-For every additional 50 parking spaces on the block perimeter between 101 and 200 spaces, additional accessible parking spaces are required and determined in relation to the context of the street.
+For every additional 50 parking spaces on the block perimeter between 101 and 200 spaces, additional

+&lt;sup>8 Note: Special consideration for parallel spaces.
+Edmonton Zoning Bylaw 12800 54.1 General On-site Parking and Loading Requirements 5.c.vi) https://webdocs.edmonton.ca/infraplan/zoningbylaw/zoningbylaw/Part1/Development/54\1\General\On-site\Parking\and\Loading\Requirements.htm accessible parking spaces are required and determined in relation to the context of the street.
 On average this can vary between 2-4% of available parking.

-8 Note: Special consideration for parallel spaces.
-Edmonton Zoning Bylaw 12800 54.1 General On-site Parking and Loading Requirements 5.c.vi) https://webdocs.edmonton.ca/infraplan/zoningbylaw/zoningbylaw/Part1/Development/54_1_General_On-site_Parking_and_Loading_Requirements.htm